 Weather in Berlin

 Berlin experiences all four seasons in the year, with the city experiencing warm summers and cold winters.
 With an average summer temperature of 18 degrees, Berlin is great to explore in Summer, when June days receive up to 11 hours of daylight.
-Cold temperatures and some snow come in the winter months of December, January, and February.
-These months see an average daily temperature of -1°C.

 Berlin for international visitors

 The official currency of Germany is the Euro.
-If you use your bank account from home, you will be stung with high transaction fees, while your mobile phone calls will all be charged at an internation rate.
+If you use your bank account from home, you will be stung with high transaction fees, while your mobile phone calls will all be charged at an international rate.
 These are just some of the things you need to think about,

-- For International travellers, travel insurance is a must get a quote through Insurance Masters and don’t go home with a huge bill for medical expenses.
+- For International travellers, travel insurance is a must.
+Get a quote through Insurance Masters and don’t go home with a huge bill for medical expenses.

 - Do you need a visa to visit Germany?
 The country of Germany may require you to have a visa or an ETA ( Electronic travel authorisation) to enter the country.
 You can check and buy these documents at iVisa.

-- Load a Revolut Travel Money card with Euros for your visit and save on transaction fees
+- Load a Revolut Travel Money card with Euros for your visit and save on transaction fees.

 - Make phone calls with an international sim card that you can buy before leaving home or buy a voucher for a virtual e-sim for your mobile phone.